epfl-ml4ed/jdpls-tutorial/README.md

 Student Modeling (BKT, DKT, AFM, PFA) lecture for the JDPLS program on March 6th, 2024.
 Instructors: Prof. Tanja Käser, Vinitra Swamy from the ML4ED Lab

+To prepare for the lecture, please read the [student modeling research papers](/tutorial-preparation/papers-to-read/) and refresh your python and Jupyter knowledge with the [tutorial notebooks](/tutorial-preparation).

-To make this demonstration interactive, we'll run code on EPFL's interactive Jupyter Notebook cluster, Noto!
+To make the lecture demonstration interactive, we'll run code on EPFL's interactive Jupyter Notebook cluster, [Noto](https://noto.epfl.ch)!
 Noto enables everyone to run python code in their browser, without needing an environment set up on your own machine.
 Here are the steps to get started with Noto.

 ### Setup
 If you're stuck somewhere, feel free to email Vinitra Swamy (vinitra.swamy@epfl.ch) and she will help you!
 Through the following steps, you will log in to Noto, copy the right files you need for the tutorial, and get started running code.